Grassi Lakes Hike – Epic Views and Crystal Clear Lakes

 If you’re looking for an easy hiking trail to stretch your legs around Canmore then Grassi Lakes Trail is for you!
 This short but sweet trail will have you hiking to a waterfall and two stunning lakes all with a mountain backdrop.

-Although a popular hike, Grassi Lakes Trail is great for the entire family and is one of the best things to do in Canmore.
+Although the Grassi Lakes Trail is a popular hike in Canmore, it’s great for the entire family and is one of the best things to do in Canmore.
 During our visit, Bailey and I even took along a great friend of ours… Polly (a labrador cross poodle!)
 We enjoyed the short hike to the lakes before finding a small beach to relax at.
 Despite the crowds, it’s a really peaceful hike once you get off the main trail.

 Here’s what to expect and some must-know tips about hiking to Grassi Lakes.